 What is included in the monthly fee?

-The fee includes near-unlimited access and flexible scheduling to our services.
+The fee includes exclusive personal primary medical care with near-unlimited access and flexible scheduling to our services.
 Services comprise of patient portal access, televisits, minor office procedures, in-house tests, OMT, and up to 12 visits per year, in addition to the yearly physical.
 Within reasonable hours, it also includes texting by downloading an app that we will invite you to join.
 To maintain your privacy, we advise to email us through the portal.
 We will do our best to answer emails and texts within the same day.
 You have access to these services even if you're out of town.
 For an upgrade, we will also provide additional house calls up to 6 per year within a reasonable distance from the office location.
 The fee does not include the cost of lab tests, radiology, prescriptions, medical equipment or referrals.
 However, we will do our best to find the most cost-effective ways to pay for these services should the need arise.